chameleon-lizard/pomodoro/README.md

 # Pomodoro
 A simple python pomodoro timer.
 I was bored and my code sucks.

+## Dependencies
+Pomodoro sends notifications using libnotify.
+Most of mere mortals that use Gnome, KDE, XFCE and any other DE are covered, but if you are using some kind of a WM (like i3wm or whatever else), you have to make sure that you have libnotify and a notification server installed and running.
+I, personallo, prefer [dunst](https://github.com/dunst-project/dunst), but you can read all about notifications on [ArchWiki](https://wiki.archlinux.org/index.php/Desktop_notifications).

 ## Installation:
 Currently you just clone the repo and run the script with python.
 Nothing fancy yet.